 A person with fatigue feels extremely tired and weak.
 Their energy levels will be low.

 People with endometriosis may feel especially fatigued around the time of their menstrual cycle.

-Fatigue may have other symptoms, including:
+Fatigue can have other symptoms,

 - muscle or joint aches and pains

 - sore glands that are not swollen